How the Photon Space came to new life in Northern Sweden

 January 2020 – As far as the construction goes – indoor electricity, plumbing, carpentry is currently going on…

 Beginning of February 2020 – The days are getting longer again.
 The river Ume is frozen.
 The temperatures fluctuate between + 4 and – 15 degree Celsius.
 And hence the type of snow varies from ice crystals to thick flakes.
 Whatever they are, the slope and glass of the Photon Space can cope with them all.
 Even clearing the slope and glass roof from snow is easy with the right tools.
-The interior work is almost finished.
+The interior work is completed.